 2. Babe Ruth 1914 Baseball Card – $517,000

 Probably the biggest baseball legend ever, Babe Ruth is remembered as the original Yankee slugger.
 Nicknamed the Sultan of Swat, Babe Ruth was the original homerun king.
-However, he began his career as a Baltimore Oriole, not a New York Yankee.
+However, he began his career as in the minors with the Baltimore Orioles, not the New York Yankee.
 Also, Babe Ruth started his illustrious career as a pitcher and was known more for his fastball than as a hitter.
 All of these facts are collected and visible in the 1914 baseball card issued by The Baltimore News.
 And for these reasons, the card is one of the most valuable and sought-after around—fetching $517,000 from a private collector.

 1. Honus Wagner 1909-11 Baseball Card – $2.8 million

 Considered the Holy Grail of sports cards, the Honus Wagner T206 tobacco card is the most valuable ever, selling at $2.8 million.
 Honus Wagner was a great baseball player and coach, and is viewed by historians as one of the true greats of the sport.
 His career as a player began in 1897 and ended 20 years later.
 In 1933, he would become the coach of the Pittsburgh Pirates, where he would stay until his retirement in 1951.
 The legendary T206 baseball card, issued by the American Tobacco Company, is the most expensive sports card ever sold because of the fact that it is so rare and hard to find.
 As of 2013, only 57 of the cards are thought to be left in existence.
 Given its age, rarity and Honus Wagner’s status among baseball purists, it is doubtful that any card will surpass it in terms of price.